Company Seven.

 In order to make intermediate consumer oriented Go To telescopes and mounts more affordable there are often compromises in rigidity and precision.
 One way a manufacturer can cut costs associated with precision components is by providing their telescope with both a standard and high resolution pointing mode.
 First, the standard mode gets the telescope near to the target.
 Then any slop in the system is compensated for by moving the telescope to a reference star nearby the desired target, and finally the computer is informed that the telescope is centered onto that reference star so that the distance covered from that star to the target is minimal.
 These telescopes may not have the accuracy demanded for advanced applications, or for remote operation, but these may be suitable for common visual and some attended imaging amateur uses.

-Manufacturers have developed aids to reduce resonances in the mount including vibration suppression pads (VSP's) for example and these can cut the cost and weight of a telescope mount and for many amateurs this can be a reasonable compromise.
-Most of the cheaper Go To telescopes aimed at the novice will have so much "slop" and other problems in the components that it may be difficult if not impossible to ever find those objects listed in the provided computer database even with the aid of VSP's.
 In 2000 Company Seven was approached by a manufacturer who was excitedly trying to convince us to sell their new series of Go To telescopes.
 Their two claims to fame were: 1. retail "price points" of about $150, $250, and $350, and 2. each incorporated a 10,000 object database.
 When we asked him "how many of these objects can the little telescopes show?" the sales rep drew a blank.
-Most of the objects in the database may be stars; if one counts the thousands of stars that may be seen naked eye - then we suppose the manufacturer may be correct; but in fact many of the objects in these databases are simply too faint to be seen through the small telescope provided.
-And the mount is too poor in rigidity and tracking, to have any real chance of finding and photographing those objects beyond reach of the human eye.
+Most of the objects in the database may be stars and so if one counts the thousands of stars that may be seen naked eye with the telescope - then we suppose the manufacturer may be correct; but in fact many of the objects in these databases are simply too faint to be seen through the small telescope provided.
+And the mount is often too poor in rigidity and tracking precision to have any real chance of finding and photographing those objects beyond reach of the human eye.

 "just because a manufacturer is advertising a 12,000 object data base